Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 "Urrrrr...."

-Meanwhile, outside, Mikhail watched as a boy wearing gray rags with gray-brown hair and tanned skin, accompanied by a girl wearing robes and big red long trousers, having long dark-brown hair dragging behind her as the wind blew while she ran, holding onto a short staff with both hands, dashing into the scene.
+Meanwhile, outside, Mikhail watched as a boy wearing gray (rags???) with gray-brown hair and tanned skin, accompanied by a girl wearing white robes and big red long trousers, dragging along long dark-brown hair that wavered as she ran, holding on to a short staff with both hands, dashing into the scene.
 The boy shouted, "**Master Addam!
 SIRRRRRRR!**"

 ![Haze and Milton](images/374_haze_and_milton.jpg)

-Addam and the girl looked back, he waved back at the boy and the girl whom stopped at the edge of the pit, "**Milton!**"
+Addam and the girl looked behind, the boy, standing at the edge of the pit, waving furiously at Addam and the blonde girl.
+Addam called out, "**Milton!**"

-As they were running into the pit, Lora's eyes widened.
-Milton immediately jumped and hugged Addam. "_Ohhhhh, thank goodness you're all right!
+They quickly descended into the pit.
+Lora's eyes widened as she saw her.
+Finally here!
+Milton, meanwhile, jumped and hugged Addam. "_Ohhhhh, thank goodness you're all right!
 Master Addam_, are you hurt at all?"

 "Master...
 Addam...?"
 Lora gaped.
 "You **can't be THE** Addam Origo?!"

 Jin shared what he knew, "The lord of Aletta...
 And fourth in line to the throne of Torna."

-The girl gingerly walked closer, said in slightly annoyed voice, "Ohhh, come on, Milton.
+The blonde girl gingerly walked closer, said in slightly annoyed voice, "Ohhh, come on, Milton.
 I've been **with him** the whole time.
 You really think these two would cause any harm?"
 She bent forward and looked at him wide-eyes.

 He bent forward with arms on his waist, argued back, "You've been using your dumb Artifice again, **haven't you?**" Milton had some freckles on his cheeks, emerald-green irises, and long cat-like ears.
 A three-leaf-clover-knot attached to his waiter-like shirt{{footnote: It really looked like rags earlier, so one'll not change the description.}}, which had green straps pulling up his trousers wrapped around his shoulder, and he carried a bag with a strap flung around his left shoulder.